peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Certain_Algebraic_Functions></a>
 #### Certain Algebraic Functions

-(Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup> showed how certain functions can be simulated by generating a bitstring and determining whether that bitstring belongs to a certain class of valid bitstrings.
-The rules for determining whether a bitstring is valid are called a _binary stochastic grammar_, which uses an alphabet of only two "letters".
+(Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup> showed how certain functions can be simulated by generating a bitstring and determining whether that bitstring belongs to a certain class of bitstrings.
+The rules for determining whether a bitstring belongs to that class are called a _binary stochastic grammar_, which uses an alphabet of only two "letters", or more generally a _stochastic grammar_.
 The functions belong to a class called _algebraic functions_ (functions that can be a solution of a polynomial system).

 According to (Mossel and Peres 2005)<sup>[**(20)**](#Note20)</sup>, a factory function can be simulated by a pushdown automaton only if that function can be a solution of a polynomial system with rational coefficients.